project.json and UWP

 lib ├───net40 │ MyLibrary.dll └───wp81 MyLibrary.dll

-The lib folder contains assemblies that will be used at runtime.
-For most packages a directory under lib for each of the target TxMs is all that is required.
+lib folder contains assemblies that are used at runtime.
+For most packages a folder under

 There are sometimes cases where a different assembly should be used during compilation (.NET Reference Assemblies do this today).
-For those cases, we are introducing a new top-level folder called
+For those cases, use a top-level folder called

-Most package authors will not require the ref directory.
-It is useful for packages that need to provide a consistent surface area for compilation and intellisense but then have different implementation for different TxMs.
+ref folder.
+It is useful for packages that need to provide a consistent surface area for compilation and IntelliSense but then have different implementation for different TxMs.
 The biggest use case of this are the

 ref folder are the reference assemblies being passed to the compiler.
-For those of you who have used csc.exe these are the assemblies we are passing to the /reference (https://msdn.microsoft.com/en-us/library/yabyz3h4.aspx) switch.
+For those of you who have used csc.exe these are the assemblies we are passing to the C# /reference option switch.

 ref folder is the same as

 └───MyImageProcessingLib ├───lib │ ├───net40 │ │ MyImageProcessingLibrary.dll │ │ │ ├───net451 │ │ MyImageProcessingLibrary.dll │ │ │ └───win81 │ MyImageProcessingLibrary.dll │ └───ref ├───net40 │ MyImageProcessingLibrary.dll │ └───portable-net451-win81 MyImageProcessingLibrary.dll

 In this example the assemblies in the

 The runtimes folder contains assemblies and native libraries required to run on specific "runtimes", which are generally defined by Operating System and CPU architecture.
 These runtimes are identified using Runtime Identifiers (RIDs) such as

 └───MyLibrary ├───lib │ └───net40 │ MyLibrary.dll │ └───runtimes ├───win8-x64 │ ├───lib │ │ └───net40 │ │ MyLibrary.dll │ │ │ └───native │ MyNativeLibrary.dll │ └───win8-x86 ├───lib │ └───net40 │ MyLibrary.dll │ └───native MyNativeLibrary.dll

 When not on Windows 8 the

 lib/net40 assembly is purely managed code, whilst the assemblies in the runtimes folder will p/invoke into the native helper assembly to call APIs specific to Windows 8.

 lib.
-The native folder is additive, if it exists it will be copied to the output of the build.
+The native folder is additive, if it exists it's copied to the output of the build.

 Another way to use runtimes is to ship a package that is purely a managed wrapper over a native assembly.
 In this scenario you create a package like the following: